Kharhara: Demographics

 According to Census 2011 information the location code of Kharhara is 241176.
 Kharhara is located in Barahat Tehsil of Banka district in Bihar, India.
 It is situated 4 km away from sub-district headquarter Barahat and 8 km away from district headquarter Banka.
 As per 2009 stats, Kharhara is the gram panchayat of Kharhara.

 Climate

 Literacy

 Total 8076 people in the small town are literate, among them 5330 are male and 2745 are female.
 Literacy rate (children under 6 are excluded) of Kharhara is 60%.
 74% of male and 44% of female population are literate here.
 Overall literacy rate in the town has increased by 10%.
 Male literacy has gone up by 6% and female literacy rate has gone up by 16%.

-Mr. Hussain started free online/offline internet marketing training classes for youth. for develop his career in this digital marketing industry, because in this time everything going to be digital.
-PM Modi hails Digital India, says it helped save Rs 2.25 lakh crore from falling in wrong hands.
-Digital India is a campaign launched by the Government of India in order to ensure the Government's services are made available to citizens electronically by improved online infrastructure and by increasing Internet connectivity or making the country digitally empowered in the field of technology.
+Digital India is a campaign launched by the Government of India to ensure the Government's services are made available to citizens electronically by improved online infrastructure and by increasing Internet connectivity or making the country digitally empowered in the field of technology.